-If you make these crispy duck fat smashed sweet potatoes please come back and leave me a comment below with your feedback.
-Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.
 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

-- 2 Medium sized sweet potatoes sliced 1/4 inch thick
+- 2 Medium sized sweet potatoes sliced ¼ inch thick

-- 1/4 cup duck fat melted
+- ¼ cup duck fat melted

-- 1/2 tbsp kosher or sea salt
+- ½ tablespoon kosher or sea salt

-- 1/2 freshly cracked black pepper
+- ½ freshly cracked black pepper

-Preheat oven to 425 degrees.
+- Preheat oven to 425 degrees.

-Place potatoes in pot and cover completely with water.
+- Place potatoes in pot and cover completely with water.
 Season heavily with salt.
 Bring to boil over high heat then drop heat to low and cook until can easily fork through, about 20-30 minutes.
 Potatoes should be fork tender with some resistance/firmness.
 You don't want them overcooked as they'll be too soft.

-Drain in a colander and let cool, about 5 minutes.
+- Drain in a colander and let cool, about 5 minutes.

-Place potatoes on your baking sheet.
+- Place potatoes on your baking sheet.
 One at a time, smash each down with the palm of your hand or fork.
 Apply firm but gentle pressure to avoid smashing completely.

-With potatoes arranged on baking sheet, season with salt and pepper, then drizzle or brush each round with duck fat.
+- With potatoes arranged on baking sheet, season with salt and pepper, then drizzle or brush each round with duck fat.

-Roast potatoes until brown and crispy, about 20-30 minutes.
+- Roast potatoes until brown and crispy, about 20-30 minutes.
 Serve hot and enjoy!